netdata/netdata/src/claim/README.md

 netdata-claim.sh -token=MYTOKEN1234567 -rooms=room1,room2
 ```

-This command connects the Agent and adds it to the "room1" and "room2" War Rooms using your claiming token
+This command connects the Agent and adds it to the "room1" and "room2" Rooms using your claiming token
 MYTOKEN1234567.

 ## Reconnect